What Is Lambert-Eaton Myasthenic Syndrome?

 - weakness or trouble moving that gets better with activity

-- electromyography (EMG): to test your muscle fibers by seeing how they react when stimulated.
+Your doctor may order several tests to confirm the condition.
+A blood test will look for antibodies against VGCC (anti-VGCC antibodies).
+An electromyography (EMG) tests your muscle fibers by seeing how they react when stimulated.
 A small needle is inserted into the muscle and connected to a meter.
-You will be asked to contract that muscle, and the meter will read how well your muscles respond.
+You’ll be asked to contract that muscle, and the meter will read how well your muscles respond.

-- nerve conduction velocity test (NCV): your doctor will place electrodes on the surface of your skin covering a major muscle.
+Another possible test is the nerve conduction velocity test (NCV).
+For this test, your doctor will place electrodes on the surface of your skin covering a major muscle.
 The patches give off an electrical signal that stimulates the nerves and muscle.
-The activity that results from the nerves is recorded by other electrodes and is used to determine how quickly the nerves react to stimulation and how healthy they are.
+The activity that results from the nerves is recorded by other electrodes and is used to find out how quickly the nerves react to stimulation.

 This condition cannot be cured.
-You will work with your doctor to manage any other conditions such as lung cancer.
-You will also take immunosuppressant drugs to quiet your immune system.
-Other treatments include:
+You’ll work with your doctor to manage any other conditions, such as lung cancer.

-- Plasmapheresis: Blood is removed from the body; the plasma is separated out, the antibodies are removed, and the plasma is returned to the body.
+Your doctor may recommend intravenous immunoglobulin (IVIG) treatment.
+For this treatment, your doctor will inject a nonspecific antibody that calms the immune system.
+Another possible treatment is plasmapheresis.
+Blood is removed from the body, and the plasma is separated out.
+The antibodies are removed, and the plasma is returned to the body.

 These medications are hard to obtain, and you should talk to your doctor to find out more information.

-The symptoms may improve by treating other underlying conditions, suppressing the immune system, or removing the antibodies from the blood.
-However, not everyone responds well to treatment.
+Symptoms may improve by treating other underlying conditions, suppressing the immune system, or removing the antibodies from the blood.
+Not everyone responds well to treatment.
+Work with your doctor to come up with an appropriate treatment plan.